Richard J. Davidson, PhD,

 Q: Research shows that the good feelings we get from being kind and generous last longer than the good feelings we get from other pleasurable things.
 Why do you think this is so, and what does it say about us?

-Richard Davidson: We don’t really know at this point, but there are evolutionary theorists who argue that altruism and cooperation are very important mechanisms in evolution.
+: We don't really know at this point, but there are evolutionary theorists who argue that altruism and cooperation are very important mechanisms in evolution.
 It may well be that the lingering positive effect that is experienced when one engages in acts of generosity is part of an evolutionary program that helps to maintain this kind of altruism and pro-social behavior, which may be a key ingredient to successful evolutionary development.